nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 4. `PatientParser#parseAddCommand()` will first validate the attributes and then create an object `AddPatientCommand` if the attributes are valid.

-5. `HappyPills` then calls `AddPatientCommand.execute()` to execute the method.
+5. `HappyPills` then calls `AddPatientCommand.execute()` to execute the command.

 6. In `AddPatientCommand.execute()`, a patient is added and the display message is returned.

 #### 4.1.2 Edit Patient Details

+The user is able to edit the details of a patient in the list of patients currently in the program.
+The command:

+    edit patient S7777777Z /a School

+will edit the patient's allergies to `School`.

+**Implementation**

+The following steps explains the sequence diagram shown above:

+1. The user enters `edit patient S7777777Z /a School`

+2. `HappyPills` calls `Parser#parse()` which then calls `PatientParser#parse()`.

+3. `PatientParser#parse()` will then create an object `EditPatientCommand`.

+4. `HappyPills` then calls `EditPatientCommand.execute()` method to execute the command.

+5. In `EditPatientCommand.execute()`, the given attribute of the patient is edited and the display message is returned.

 #### 4.1.3.
 Delete Patient Details

+The user can delete a patient from the list of patients currently in the program.
+The command:

+    delete patient S7777777Z

+will delete the patient with NRIC `S7777777Z`, if found.

+**Implementation**

+The following steps explains the sequence diagram shown above:

+1. The user enters `delete patient S7777777Z`.

+2. `HappyPills` calls `Parser#parse()` which then calls `PatientParser#parse()`.

+3. `PatientParser#parse()` will then create an object `DeletePatientCommand`.

+4. `HappyPills` then calls `DeletePatientCommand.execute()` to execute the command.

+5. In `DeletePatientCommand.execute()`, the respective patient is deleted and the display message is returned.

 #### 4.1.4.
 List Patients

 The user is able to get a list of all the patients currently in the program.
 The command:

-    `list patient`
+    list patient

 will list all the appointments in the `PatientMap`.

 **Implementation**

-The following steps explains the sequence diagram as shown above:
+The following steps explains the sequence diagram shown above:

 1. The user enters `list patient`.